 Thankfully, Melanie breaks the awkward pause.

 “I have good news for you.
 The system has agreed, due to your record of good behavior, to allow you to have contact with the outside world.
-I must warn you that it will be very hard.
+I must warn you; it will be very hard.
 You have talked to no one outside of government officials and yourselves for the last three years.
 At the same time, it can be really fun.
 Here, though, are some regulations.”

 “The members must not reveal themselves as such to any other individual.
 They must not purposefully make contact with any non-member, but must wait for the civilian to approach them.
 If any misdemeanor takes place, disciplinary actions will immediately be put in place.
 Regulations on food and contraband are still binding outside the system.”